IamRabin/MediaevalChallenge2020/README.md

 For viewing the graph,images and events; "./log" can be loaded and viewed in tensorboard.

-Mean IOU on validation= 89.11 %
+Mean DSC on validation= 88.10 %

 ## Plot